 A lot of financial institutions have a history of recognizing fractional shares due to splits or dividends, and yet only recently are some of the major brokerages starting to offer their investors fractional share programs.

-Personally, I like Betterment, M1 Finance, and Public.
+Personally, I like M1, Public and Betterment.
 Keep reading to learn why each is great in their own way:

 Dollar-cost averaging is a strategy I employ pretty religiously.
 It's when you buy shares regularly of the same investments repeatedly over a stretch of time.
 This lets you gradually grow a portfolio that can override the volatility involved in stock prices going up and down over that same span of time.